DennisDean/SleepScienceViewer4/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3.0 License - see the LICENSE.md file for details
+This project is licensed under the GNU Affero General Public License v3.0 License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

 The python code extends into a class structure code I wrote when I was at Brigham and Women's Hospital.
-The authored Matlab code benefited from feedback received following public release on MATLAB central.
-The original Matlab code benefitted from Matlab code developed at Case Western University.
+The authored MATLAB code benefited from feedback received following public release on MATLAB central.
+The original MATLAB code benefited from code developed at Case Western University.

-A refactored version of the [multitaper_spectorgram_python.py](https://github.com/preraulab/multitaper_toolbox/blob/master/python/multitaper_spectrogram_python.py) file was used to provide a multi-taper spectrogram option.
+A re-factored version of the [multitaper_spectorgram_python.py](https://github.com/preraulab/multitaper_toolbox/blob/master/python/multitaper_spectrogram_python.py) file was used to provide a multi-taper spectrogram option.
 Information about the method can be found [here](https://prerau.bwh.harvard.edu/multitaper/).